bamulla/almulla-portfolio/UserTestingProject.md

 ## person 4
 This person viewed it on laptop.
+This person is a young university student.
+This person is in the class so the feedback is more to the point.
+This person has experience giving feedback on visualizations.
 ### Can you tell me what you think this is?

 This is an advertising or presentation for a petition